-NOT REAL NEWS: A look at what didn’t happen this week
+The week in fake news: Social-media hits that fall short of reality

 Video spreads false notion of unlimited oil supply

-CLAIM: The planet has an unlimited supply of oil.
+Claim: The planet has an unlimited supply of oil.

-THE FACTS: Crude oil supplies are not unlimited, experts say.
+The facts: Crude oil supplies are not unlimited, experts say.
 Crude oil is not a renewable resource.

 Those facts are contrary to a video claiming that oil is an “unlimited” resource, which has spread widely among social media users in recent days.
-The video features the text, “Oil is unlimited” while a man says, “There is an unlimited amount of oil.”
-He goes on to suggest that the public is being misled into thinking the oil and other resources are scarce.
-But the notion is false, according to experts and government agencies.
-Crude oil is not a renewable resource and takes millions of years to form.
-While crude oil resources are thought to be abundant, humans are consuming oil much faster than it takes to form, and current technological and financial limitations prevent humans from extracting all potential oil resources.
-“Oil is not a renewable resource,” Marianne Kah, an adjunct senior research scholar at the Columbia University Center on Global Energy Policy, wrote in an email to the AP.
-Kah added that oil supplies are limited by current technology, the financial viability of what can be produced, and other constraints, like resource access, permitting and geopolitics.
-“We’re depleting a fossil resource base that doesn’t get replenished, except on 100 million year time scales,” Carey King, an energy researcher at the University of Texas at Austin, said in a phone interview.
-“And we’re depleting it on 100 year time scales.”
-Humans won’t be able to extract all of the world’s oil resources because it won’t be cost effective or technology limitations will still exist, King said.

 According to the U.S. Energy Information Administration, the global supply of crude oil, other liquid carbons, and biofuels is expected to meet global demand through 2050.

 “The world’s underground oil and natural gas accumulations are limited and non-renewable,” Energy Information Administration spokesperson Chris Higginbotham wrote in an email to the AP.

 Mark Finley, a fellow in energy and global oil at Rice University’s Baker Institute, wrote in an email that according to a BP report, there were 1.7 trillion barrels of proven crude oil reserves, or oil that is currently technically and economically viable to recover, at the end of 2020, which was enough to cover more than 50 years of that year’s global production.
 Proven oil reserves have increased as technological developments make more resources accessible and financially viable.
-He added that while it’s “doubtful” that the world will run out of proven oil reserves or supplies, this will be due to decreasing demand for oil and increasing demand for cheaper sustainable energy sources.
+He added that while it’s “doubtful” that the world will run out of proven oil reserves or supplies, this will be due to decreasing demand for oil and increasing demand for cheaper, sustainable energy sources.

 — Associated Press writer Josh Kelety in Phoenix contributed this report.

-No, MH370 hasn’t been found, underwater photo is a different plane
+No, MH370 hasn’t been found.
+Underwater photo is a different plane

-CLAIM: A photo of a plane underwater shows the wreckage of Malaysia Airlines Flight 370 has finally been found.
+Claim: A photo of a plane underwater shows the wreckage of Malaysia Airlines Flight 370 has finally been found.

-THE FACTS: The photo shows an old Lockheed Martin L1011 Tristar airplane in the Red Sea.
+The facts: The photo shows an old Lockheed Martin L1011 Tristar airplane in the Red Sea.
 The image comes from a video posted online by the Deep Blue Dive Center, a scuba diving company in Aqaba, Jordan.
 Social media users are falsely claiming the photo shows the wreckage of Malaysia Airlines Flight 370, which has been missing since it went down in 2014 with 239 people aboard.
 That Boeing 777 that vanished in 2014 remains missing.
 The photo circulating with the erroneous claim shows the front of a rusty airplane covered in algae.
 The image actually shows an abandoned plane that was sunk off the coast of Jordan to create an artificial reef.
 The photo comes from an Instagram video posted on April 6 by the Deep Blue Dive Center, a company that offers scuba diving lessons and other underwater activities in the Gulf of Aqaba.
 The original video also matches the other shots of the plane that were in the Facebook post.
 “Tristar Airplane Wreck Red Sea, Aqaba JO,” reads the caption.
 The company noted on the post that the plane was scuttled, or deliberately sunk, in 2019, and has become an artificial reef.
 Deep Blue Dive Center did not immediately respond to the AP’s request for comment.
 The plane is an old Lockheed Martin L1011 Tristar plane, according to Aqaba’s official tourism page.
 The plane was out of service and parked at nearby King Hussein International Airport for several years before the Aqaba Special Economic Zone Authority purchased the aircraft and sank it to become a destination for divers.
 Brett Hoelzer, who works with Deep Blue Dive Center as a photographer and a dive master, confirmed to the AP over Instagram that the image shared online was the Tristar.
 Hoelzer had taken similar photos of the same plane for his Instagram page.
 The Malaysian Airlines flight vanished on March 8, 2014, while flying from Kuala Lumpur to Beijing.
 An official search by Malaysia, Australia and China was suspended in 2016 and the countries agreed that an official search would only resume if there was credible evidence that identified a location, according to AP reporting.

 — Karena Phan